Eligibility Education Code Section 48800, 76000; 76001, 76004 and 76002, and 76038, and 7660 BP 5010, AP 5010, BP 5011 and AP 5011

 - Submit official transcripts of all previous high school and college work.
 The transcripts should be sent directly to the Admissions and Records Office by the school issuing them.
 It is the responsibility of the student to arrange for official transcripts to be sent to the college.

-- Meet with a counselor to discuss placement and educational goals.
+Register for classes or meet with a counselor to discuss placement, course selections or educational goals.

 All students who are younger than 18 years old and have not graduated from high school must submit appropriate contracts prior to or at the time of registration.

 Enrollment fees are subject to change each year.
 Consult the Semester Guide for current information.
 Payment of all fees is required by the next "Payment Due Date" following registration for classes.
 Failure to pay by the due date may result in being dropped from all classes.

 Questions about resident status or non-resident tuition fees should be directed to the Admissions and Records Office.
 Call 408-848-4736.